 Having a routine can keep you productive and busy.
 It is easy to get caught up in the darkness of winter and want to curl up in bed, but this won’t help you feel better.
 By having a daily routine, you can keep yourself busy and give yourself a sense of purpose during the winter months.
 This will help improve your depression by distracting you and making you feel like you are progressing in work and life.

-At Hired Power, we pride ourselves in giving superior treatment to our clients.
+At Hired Power, we pride ourselves on giving superior treatment to our clients.
 You can be sure that with us, you will be given tried and tested ways to heal and improve your life.
 We hope to help clients make it through hard times and realize their full potential.
 The winter months can be dark and depressing, but they don’t have to cause you to slow down.
 Taking time for yourself and ensuring you have a daily routine will keep you distracted and focused on progressing in your goals through the winter months.
 SAD doesn’t have to take over your life.
 By following these tips, your seasonal affective disorder (SAD) can be managed.
-However, if things don’t seem to improve and you need to reach out, you can always call us for treatment options at (714) 559-3919.
+However, if things don’t seem to improve and you need to reach out, you can always call us for treatment options at (800) 910-9299.
 You don’t have to struggle alone, we are here to help.